State of Wisconsin

 Not in an Institution

-An individual over age 21 who is not in an institution is a Wisconsin resident if either of the following is true:
+An individual age 21 or over who is not in an institution is a Wisconsin resident if either of the following is true:

 If they are incapable of expressing intent, an individual is a resident if they are living in Wisconsin.